Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Botrivier Lagoon and Hermanus

-The bent around Botrivier Lagoon is negligible, just a last section road towards the bigger town of Hermanus, from where many whale watching tour departs, one of the favorite activities for kids and adults in South Africa, and where you can also see the big white sharks by diving in a cage… if that’s your thing.
+The bend around Botrivier Lagoon is negligible, just a last section road towards the bigger town of Hermanus, from where many whale watching tour departs, one of the favorite activities for kids and adults in South Africa, and where you can also see the big white sharks by diving in a cage… if that’s your thing.

-In Hermanus, there’s another good bike mechanic, Leon, these are the references:
+In Hermanus, there’s another good bike mechanic, Leon.
+These are the references:

 Phone Number: 082 932 3938